PacktPublishing/Network-Programming-and-Automation-Essentials/Chapter10/NetworkLab/AUTOMATION.md

-# Connecting the devices in the lab
+# Automation for devices in the lab

 [netlab](https://github.com/brnuts/netlab/tree/main/Go) is a Go program that connects all devices using veth.